yashpatel2611/yashpatel2611/README.md

 - 👀 I’m interested in developing applications
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on medical science projects
-- 📫 How to reach me you can contact me on intagram my instagram handle is @its_olic_patel and @sarcastic_olic_yash
+- 📫 How to reach me you can contact me on intagram my instagram handle is @b.techwallah_editor and @sarcastic_olic_yash

 <!---
 yashpatel2611/yashpatel2611 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.